Lost season 3: Awards and nominations

 The third season was nominated for six Primetime Emmy Awards.
 It was nominated for Outstanding Directing for a Drama Series (Jack Bender for "Through the Looking Glass), Outstanding Writing for a Drama Series (Damon Lindelof and Carlton Cuse for "Through the Looking Glass"), Outstanding Supporting Actor in a Drama Series (Michael Emerson), Outstanding Single Camera Picture Editing for a Drama Series, and Outstanding Sound Editing for a Series.
 Terry O'Quinn won for Outstanding Supporting Actor in a Drama Series.

 "Flashes Before Your Eyes", written by Damon Lindelof and Drew Goddard, was nominated for a Writers Guild of America Award in the "Episodic Drama" category.
 The producers were nominated for a Producers Guild Award in the "TV Drama" category.
 Losts stunt team was nominated for the season's only Screen Actors Guild Award.
 Losts third season also received a Television Critics Association nomination in the drama category.
 The season also received two Directors Guild Award nominations, Eric Laneuville for "The Brig" and Jack Bender for "Through the Looking Glass".

 Ratings

 The season averaged 13.74 million American viewers per episode, ranking 17th in viewership and ninth in the key adults 18–49 demographic.
 The first block had an average close to four million more viewers than the second block, with the 14th episode meeting a ratings low for the series, with 11.52 million viewers.
 However, Lost was the most recorded program of 2007.

 Episodes

-The number in the "No. in series" column refers to the episode's number within the overall series, whereas the number in the "No. in season" column refers to the episode's number within this particular season.
 "Featured character(s)" refers to the character(s), whose back story is featured in the episode's flashbacks.
-"U.S. viewers (million)" refers to the number of viewers in the United States in millions who watched the episode as it was aired.